ztsrxh/ztsrxh.github.io/_pages/rsrd.md

 </p>

 <p style="text-align: justify;">
 Motion compensation and initial alignment are first conducted to the nearby 4~6 LiDAR frames with the high-precision IMU and RTK data.
-Then ICP registration algorithm and the improved forms further fine-tune the alignment transformation.
-We fine-tune the algorithm parameters in a grid-search manner for every sample to ensure the alignment accuracy.
+Then ICP registration algorithm and the improved forms further fine-tune the alignment transformation.We fine-tune the algorithm parameters in a grid-search manner for every sample to ensure the alignment accuracy.
 </p>

 <!-- However, the geometric features near road surface area are in lack, and the distance intervals of LiDAR scan lines on road surface are nonlinear.
 Also, the road scenarios are variable and the algorithms are not robust to all samples.
 That brings much challenge to the high-precision registration. -->